dremio/dremio-cloud-tools/charts/dremio_v2/docs/Values-Reference.md

 By default, this value is not set.
 If this value is omitted or set to an empty string, this value will be inherited from the top level `storageClass`.
 This value can be set on a **per-engine basis**, see the [Per-Engine Configuration](#per-engine-configuration) section.

 More Info: Refer to the [`storageClass`](#storageclass) section of this reference.

+### `executor.writeLogToFile`

+By default, logs are written to stdout.
+To write logs to a file on disk, set this value to true.
+If this value is omitted or set to an empty string, this value will be inherited from the top level `writeLogToFile`.
+This value can be set on a **per-engine basis**, see the [Per-Engine Configuration](#per-engine-configuration) section.

+***Note***: Logs can be written to a file OR to stdout (not both simultaneously).

 #### `executor.serviceAccount`